muzzley/process-id-dealer/README.md

     * `namespace`: A string identifier of the requesting app.
 This allows multiple types of apps to have independently dealt ids.
     * `id`: The requesting process's `pid`.

-Here's an example URL:
+### Generic way

+You can request an id by visiting the server's URL, for example:

     http://localhost:4002/process-id/deal?namespace=com.example.app&pid=1234

-And here's the corresponding CURL command:
+And here's the corresponding cURL command:

     curl -i -X GET "http://localhost:4002/process-id/deal?namespace=com.example.app&pid=1234"

+### From a Node.js app

 This project also provides a client library for Node.js apps.
 You're welcome.
 The following code illustrates how you can request an id directly from your Node.js app.